 Communication & Collaboration

-- All information shall be discussed on our internal messaging system before being published.
+- All information is discussed on our internal messaging system before being published.

 - Accuracy is more important than speed.